Cruz de Ferro | Camino Frances

 Origin of Cruz de Ferro

-In 1982 a chapel dedicated to St. James was built by the Cross, and for some years the Centro Gallego de Ponferrada has been celebrating the feast of Santiago/Saint James with a pilgrimage to the place that brings together hundreds of people and attracts different personalities.
+In 1982 a chapel dedicated to St James was built beside the Cross, and for some years the Centro Gallego de Ponferrada has celebrated the feast of Santiago/Saint James with a pilgrimage here that brings together hundreds of people.
+Today, the cross is believed to have been placed on this spot in the 11th century by Gaucelmo.

 The tradition of Cruz de Ferro

-The rocks may have a letter, word, or message to a loved one on them.
-Watch the video above of Johnny Walker & Stephen Shields walking the Camino Frances and leaving the stone at the Cruz de Ferro.
+When you visit the cross today, you’ll see that pilgrims traditionally leave a rock here.
+Some pick up a stone along the way; others carry one all the way from home.
+The rocks may bear a letter, a word, or a message to a loved one.
+Watch the video above of Johnnie Walker and Stephen Shields walking the Camino Francés and leaving a stone at the Cruz de Ferro.

 I was recently tipped off by a local taxi driver that the site of the original Cruz is different from where it sits today.
 Intrigued by what he told me, I set out to see if I could find a potential cross within a kilo of the one you have pictured in your article. after just short of a day I came across a concrete stand that appears to be the original (?)
 Cruz.
 I tried to post the picture of the cement stand and the old green marker on it but this form will not allow pictures.
 If the author of the above article would contact me, I can provide a picture or two and some coordinates where I located this cruz.